-THE Isle of Skye has been the centre of much debate recently, with reports of over-tourism ruining areas of beauty, amidst locals claiming the island is very much “open for business.”
+THE Isle of Skye has been the centre of much debate recently, with reports of over-tourism ruining areas of beauty, amidst locals asserting the island is very much “open for business.”

-The island has been granted funding from the European Union to help improve infrastructure – widening single track roads and increasing car park spaces – to aid with the heaving amount of tourists descending each summer.
+The island has been granted funding from the European Union to help improve infrastructure – widening single track roads and increasing car park spaces – to aid with the growing amount of tourists descending each summer.

 But what is the real allure of this revered Scottish island?
 Why is it so popular?
 Is tourism really killing Skye, or are we still at liberty to consume responsibly?

 We took a trip to the infamous misty isle during the busiest summer month to find out.

-Hiring a camper van from Cookie Camperz in Dunoon, we headed north on the hefty five hour trip to get to Skye for the weekend – the wide open roads of Glencoe and twisting mountain ranges to Kyle of Lochalsh and the bridge to the island well worth the static radio and long haul drive.
+Hiring a camper van from Cookie Camperz in Dunoon, we headed north on the hefty five hour trip to get to Skye for an August weekend – the wide open roads of Glencoe and twisting mountain ranges to Kyle of Lochalsh and the bridge to the island well worth the static radio and long haul drive.